What Is Failure Mode and Effects Analysis (FMEA)?

 - Minimizing the cost of failures by proactively mitigating problems.

-What Are the Steps of Failure Mode Effects Analysis (FMEA)?
+The 10 Steps of Failure Mode Effects Analysis (FMEA)

 As previously mentioned, FMEA is a step-by-step approach to identifying all of the potential ways an asset may fail and the consequences of each failure.
 Here is an overview of the 10 steps of conducting a Failure Mode Effects Analysis (FMEA) outlined by FMEA Training.